May 2005

 LACTIC

-Referring to the milk aroma, and sometimes flavor, of some cheeses.
+Referring to the milk aroma and sometimes the flavor of some cheeses.

 LACTIC CHEESE